ashesmsmith/Travel_App/readme.md

 # Future Work

-- Add the ability to create routes using the location input provided
+- Add functionality for user entered locations to be geocoded and saved as start, end, and waypoints for routing purposes

-- Add the ability to save routes to be viewed again
+- Add functionality for routes to be displayed on map and step by step directions shown to user

-- Add login information to enable cloud backup of routes that can be accessed on different devices
+- Add login functionality to enable cloud backup of routes that can be accessed on different devices